Golden-rumped sengi

-The golden-rumped elephant shrew (Rhynchocyon chrysopygus) is a small African mammal.
+The golden-rumped sengi (Rhynchocyon chrysopygus) is a small African mammal.
 It is the largest species of the elephant shrew family along with its close relative the grey-faced sengi.
 It is classified as endangered.

 Taxonomy and description

-The golden-rumped elephant shrew is found in the northern coastal areas in and around Arabuko Sokoke National Park Mombasa in Kenya.
+The golden-rumped sengi is found in the northern coastal areas in and around Arabuko Sokoke National Park Mombasa in Kenya.
 Its name derives from the conspicuous golden fur on its hindquarters, distinctive golden coloration on its rump, and grizzled gold forehead contrasting with its dark reddish-brown color.
-The golden-rumped elephant shrew has long muscular rear legs and shorter, less developed forelegs.
+The golden-rumped sengi has long muscular rear legs and shorter, less developed forelegs.
 Like other elephant shrews, this species has a long and flexible snout, which is where its genus gets its name.
 Its tail is largely black except for the last third, which is white with a black tip.
-On juveniles, the fur shows vestigial traces of a checkerboard pattern seen on giant elephant shrews like the checkered elephant shrew.
+On juveniles, the fur shows vestigial traces of a checkerboard pattern seen on giant sengis like the checkered elephant shrew.

 Reproduction

-The golden-rumped elephant shrews are monogamous and territorial behavior is seen in both males and females defending overlapping territories.
+The golden-rumped sengi are monogamous and territorial behavior is seen in both males and females defending overlapping territories.
 They mate year round.
 Females give birth to one young in an approximate 42-day cycle.
 The newborn offspring are usually ready to leave the mother's den after two weeks, and it takes approximately five days after leaving the nest for them to become fully independent in the wild.
 The male does not take part in any parental care of the newborns.

 Habitat and distribution

-The golden-rumped elephant shrew is a diurnal animal, which lives in densely vegetated forests, avoiding clear and open areas to help protect themselves from predators.
-Golden-rumped elephant shrews build up to six nests at a time, alternating nests every night to leave no pattern for hunting predators to follow.
+The golden-rumped sengi is a diurnal animal, which lives in densely vegetated forests, avoiding clear and open areas to help protect themselves from predators.
+Golden-rumped sengis build up to six nests at a time, alternating nests every night to leave no pattern for hunting predators to follow.
 It inhabits coastal regions and is found in moist, dense-brush forests and lowland semi-deciduous forests.
 Males have slightly larger home areas than females, and are more likely to trespass into neighboring territories, which makes them more vulnerable to predators.